-Theorem 3.52.
+Theorem 52.
 Well-definedness for the list-based PENRC(extract) is decidable.

 Proof.
-We give a reduction to the well-definedness problem for $QL(concat, children, eq, \ll, node-name, content, element)$ which is decidable by Corollary 3.49.
-Specifically, let e be a PENRC(extract) expression in and let Γ be a LB-type assignment on e.
+We give a reduction to the well-definedness problem for QL(concat, children, eq, \ll , node-name, content, element) which is decidable by Corollary 49.
+Specifically, let e be an expression in PENRC(extract) and let Γ be a list-based NRC-type assignment on e.
 We will show that there exists

-- 1. a one-to-many encoding of LB-values as tree values; - 2. a regular expression type assignment $enc(\Gamma)$, computable from Γ , such that every tree context in $enc(\Gamma)$ is an encoding of some LB-context in Γ and every LB-context in Γ has an encoding in $enc(\Gamma)$; and - 3. an expression enc(e) in QL(B), computable from e, such that e is defined on an input if, and only if, enc(e) is defined on every encoding of this input.
+- 1. a one-to-many encoding of list-based NRC-values as values in the XQuery data model; - 2. a type assignment $enc(\Gamma)$, computable from Γ , such that every context in $enc(\Gamma)$ is an encoding of some context in Γ and every context in Γ has an encoding in $enc(\Gamma)$; and